Uvalde County, Texas: County established and growth

 In November 1855, Reading Wood Black successfully lobbied the Texas Legislature to organize Uvalde County.
 On May 12, the county was formally organized.
 On June 14, Encina was named county seat.
 The second floor of the courthouse was made into a school, and six school districts were organized for the county in 1858.
 The San Antonio-El Paso Mail route was extended along the county's main road with a stop at Fort Inge in 1857.

 Conflict between Mexicans and Anglos during and after the Mexican War continued in Uvalde County, with the reported lynching of eleven Mexicans near the Nueces River in 1855.
 Laws passed in 1857 prohibited Mexicans from traveling through the county.

 Residents of Uvalde County voted 76–16 against secession from the Union.
 The abandonment of Fort Inge immediately after secession was followed by renewed Indian attacks.
 Many men in Uvalde County fought for the Confederacy, while some Unionists fled to Mexico to avoid persecution.

 Uvalde County endured three decades of unrelenting lawlessness after the Civil War.
-Violence, lawlessness and Confederate-Union conflicts among citizens were so pervasive that armed guards were employed to assist the county tax assessor and collector, and the county had no sheriff for nearly two years.
+Violence, lawlessness, and Confederate-Union conflicts among citizens were so pervasive that armed guards were employed to assist the county tax assessor and collector, and the county had no sheriff for nearly two years.
 The years immediately following the Civil War were marked by conflicts between Confederates and Unionists returning to live in Uvalde County.
-Smugglers, cattle rustlers and horse rustlers, and numerous other desperadoes saturated the area, including notorious cattle rustler, J. King Fisher who was appointed Uvalde sheriff in 1881.
-Willis Newton of The Newton Gang robbed his first train near Uvalde.
+Smugglers, cattle rustlers and horse rustlers, and numerous other desperadoes saturated the area, including notorious cattle rustler, J. King Fisher, who was appointed Uvalde sheriff in 1881.
+Willis Newton of the Newton Gang robbed his first train near Uvalde.
 Jess and Joe Newton retired to Uvalde.

 The Uvalde Umpire began publication in 1878 and the Hesparian in 1879.

 The Galveston, Harrisburg, and San Antonio Railway was built through the county, passing through Sabinal and Uvalde City, in 1881.

 William M. Landrum introduced Angora goats to the area in the 1880s.
 By the turn of the century, goats outnumbered cattle.

 Old West lawman Pat Garrett lived in the county from 1891 to 1900.

-By 1905 the Southern Pacific Railroad had established railheads in Uvalde, Knippa, and Sabinal.
+By 1905, the Southern Pacific Railroad had established railheads in Uvalde, Knippa, and Sabinal.

 The local bee industry developed a product that received first place in the 1900 Paris World's Fair.

 Garner State Park built by the Civilian Conservation Corps and opened in 1941.
 Garner Army Air Field the same year.

-The National Fish Hatchery, completed in 1937, produced a million catfish, largemouth bass and sunfish in the 1970s.
+The National Fish Hatchery, established in 1935, originally focused on raising species such as catfish, largemouth bass, and sunfish.

-Approximately $45 million was generated by farming in Uvalde County in 1974.

-In January 1989 Uvalde County withdrew from the Edwards Underground Water District.
+In January 1989, Uvalde County withdrew from the Edwards Underground Water District.

-In 1990 Uvalde County had a population of 23,340, with 60% identified as Hispanic.
+In 1990, Uvalde County had a population of 23,340, with 60% identified as Hispanic.